 Penalties are given if a foul occurs inside the 18-yard boxes in front of the two goals.
 Any attacking player that is fouled inside these areas receives a chance to score from 12 yards away from goal, with only the opposing goalkeeper allowed to attempt to stop the ball.

 Soccer fields, or ‘pitches’ as they are also called, are basically the same length of an American football field (including end zones), but a little wider.
 Most soccer fields need to be between 100 and 130 yards long and between 80 and 95 yards wide.

 There are essentially four different positions in soccer: goalkeeper, defender, midfielder, and forward.
-Defenders basically form a line in front of their goalkeeper teammate and spend most of their time trying to prevent a goal.
+Essentially, defenders live up to their namesake.
+That is, they defend their goal from the opposition.
+Basically, that means forming a line to stop the opposition’s attack.
 Midfielders are deployed in the middle of the pitch and create a link between their team’s defense and offense.
 Forwards, or strikers, are normally the players that score the most goals.
 They do not do much defending and are played the furthest up the field.

 Formations are labeled with a series of numbers beginning with the amount of defenders on the pitch, then midfielders, then finally forwards.
 For example: a 4-4-2 formation consists of four defenders, four midfielders, and two forwards.
 Goalkeepers are not included in formations, as every team deploys just the one goalie.
 Below is an example of a basic 4-4-2 formation.

 While not a rule that applies during the 90 minutes of play on the field, a common mechanism throughout much of the soccer world is promotion and relegation.
 Check out our explanation of how it works here.

 Have any questions about our Beginner’s guide to soccer rules?
 Let us know in the comments section below.

 Browse through these beginners guides to the many of the popular soccer leagues:

 - Starting price: $33/mo. for fubo Latino Package